Appalachian Escape

 We understand that accidents do happen after all we are all human.
 Though as unintentional as accidents are, there is a cost to rectify their results.
 We believe the Limited Damage Waiver is the most practical method for both our Guest and Property Owners alike to provide for those expenses.

-• Pruchase Limited Damage Waiver (LDW) is a one-time non-refundable fee waiving your financial responsibility for up to $1,000 of accidental, unintentional damage.
+• Purchase Limited Damage Waiver (LDW) is a one-time non-refundable fee waiving your financial responsibility for up to $1,000 of accidental, unintentional damage.
+For full details, read Complete VRA linked above.
 The amount of the fee is specific to each property.

 Cancellations with short notice are unfair to both Carolina Mountain Vacations as well as the Cabin owner.